gregorriegler/rest-crash-course/rest-crash-course.md

 - a Request which the Client sends to the Server
 - and after that a Response the Server answers back to the Client.

-> ⚠ The Request Model does not have to be the same as the Response Model!

 ```
 Request:
 <Initializing Line>